Lemons teach about breast cancer

 For Beaumont's next project, she is working with metastatic breast cancer patients through the Metastatic Breast Cancer Alliance, a patient advocate organization that connects breast cancer patients with resources and clinical trials.

-Her project will use accessible visuals to facilitate conversations between these patients and their doctors.
+Her project will use similar images to prompt conversations between these patients and their doctors.

 Of the recent attention to her Facebook post, breast cancer patient and nursing student Chieze said, she has had mixed emotions.
 Having to tell her story and explain her disease at length can be difficult.